telerik/kendo-ui-builder/docs/views/unauthorized.md

 ## Features

-* Represents the layout of the page that loads when the users try to access any content that is outside their defined access rights.
+* Represents the layout of the page that loads when users try to access any content that is outside their defined access rights.
 For more information, refer to the articles on [authentication, user roles, and authorization]({% slug authentication_kuib %}).
 * Allows you to set and edit its basic functionalities.
 For more information on which properties are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.
 * Includes custom sections where you can add your own HTML.
-Each section is identified in the view design page with a placeholder containing descriptive text:
+Each section is identified in the view design page by a placeholder containing descriptive text:
     * Custom top HTML section&mdash;Located in the area above the **Title** text.
     * Custom bottom HTML section&mdash;Located in the area below the **Custom HTML** text.